KadeKenter1/MART341-WebDesign/WebDesignHomework/Assignment8/readme.md

 Span (at least 2)
 - I used a span to help show what kind of meals are available on our website!
+- I added a red span onto my logo/name to make it pop out more!
 Audio (at least 1)

 Video (at least 1)